-One more thing – you’ll enter your Estimated Family Contribution (EFC).
+One more thing – you’ll enter your EFC.
 Your EFC isn’t connected to what your family would monetarily contribute to your tuition.
 Rather, your EFC will be the amount of aid you’re eligible to receive based on family size, income, and other factors.

 What if I want to compare college COAs?